-four months have elapsed following my purchase conveyancing in Dorchester concluded.
-I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £180,000.
+It has been 2 months following my purchase conveyancing in Dorchester took place.
+I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £170,000.
 Why the discrepancy?